metacpan/metacpan-cpan-extracted/distros/G/Git-Nuggit/README.md

 be set with "git config --global user.email my@email.com" and "git config --global user.name 'J Doe'"

+### CPAN (recommended)
+Nuggit is now listed in CPAN and can be installed directly with:

+   "cpan Git::Nuggit"

-### CPAN (local, recommended)
+### CPAN (local, for developers)

 Clone this repository and run "cpan ." from within the current folder to automatically install all dependencies.

-It is intended for this module to eventually be available from CPAN as "cpan Git::Nuggit"
+This is the recommended installation method for developers, or users requiring a specific version of Nuggit.

 ### Makefile.PL